 - Access to primary and preventive care

-Texas DHHS also suggests that catastrophic weather events, emerging infectious diseases and manmade disasters (such as a pipeline explosion or hazardous chemical exposure) also challenge the state's public health infrastructure, which must anticipate and respond to these ongoing threats.
+Catastrophic weather events, emerging infectious diseases and manmade disasters (such as a pipeline explosion or hazardous chemical exposure) also challenge the state’s public health infrastructure, which must anticipate and respond to these ongoing threats.

 While these issues are important to address, in such a vast and diverse state, they are also complicated.
 Types and rates of disease, illness and injury can vary greatly by city.
 These issues can also present a different public health challenge in Texas’ many rural and remote communities than they do in its major metropolitan areas.